douglasgreen/content/notes.md

 * XML-specific databases may be best.
 * PostgreSQL has better XML support than MySQL.

+## Logging

+Universal logging format.
+DB table contains:
+* Log type
+* XML of log

+XML has versioned schemas just like the above.
+DB table is partitioned or split into YYYY, YYYYMM, or YYYYMMDD tables.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html